Mili-NT/BinBot/README.md

 was an inspiration for the base64 rules
 * [r/learnpython](https://www.reddit.com/r/learnpython/), as always
 ## Planned Features and TODO:
+- Tweak implementation of binary rules to ensure customizability
 - Fix bug with single URL documents (ix.io only?) causing bs4 decoding error
 - Add fallbacks/error messages for documents returning NoneType